UK inquiry into Weinstein widens

 New York police are also investigating claims against the 65-year-old, including rape and sexual assault.

-Numerous allegations have been made against the movie mogul from women, including actresses Angelina Jolie, Rose McGowan and Gwyneth Paltrow.
+Numerous allegations have been made against the movie mogul by women including actresses Angelina Jolie, Rose McGowan and Gwyneth Paltrow.

 - Harvey Weinstein: The accusers' stories